PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 materialized once and passed through all three phases instead of being rebuilt from the shared index.
 Standalone helpers accept optional caller-owned index and producer-map state while retaining their existing call behavior.
+When split output is requested by the artifact plan, this caller-owned source index is created before final ModelIR validation and then remains current and shared across validation, planning, and partition-file writing.
+The normal non-split path creates no source split index.
+Standalone planning and writing calls still construct their own index when none is supplied.
 Partition input/output tensor collection likewise uses insertion-ordered `seen` sets.
 It preserves first-seen ordering and duplicate suppression while removing the quadratic list-membership cost from every binary-search candidate